BlockstreamResearch/bip-frost-dkg/README.md

 The obvious drawback of this simple protocol is that it does not provide robustness, i.e., it does not guarantee termination in the presence of malicious participants. any malicious participant (or the coordinator) can, for example, simply refuse to present a signature and stall thereby stall the protocol.

-(TODO move to footnote or code comments?)
-This protocol satisfies integrity and conditional agreement.
-Proof.
-Integrity:
-Unless a signature has been forged, if some honest participant with input `x` outputs True, then by construction, all other honest participants have sent a signature on `x` and thus received `x` as input.
-Conditional Agreement:
-If some honest participant with input `x` returns True, then by construction, this participant sends a list `cert` of valid signatures on `x` to every other participant.
-Consider any honest participant among these other participants.
-Assuming a reliable network, this honest participant eventually receives `cert`, and by integrity, has received `x` as input.
-Thus, this honest participant will accept `cert` and return True.

 ### Putting it all together: ChillDKG